 It is also one of the few Wifi routers for long range in this price range that has complete 3×3 MU-MIMO functionality, which ensures that all of your Wi-Fi devices may benefit from the fastest possible speeds while without interfering with one another’s operations.
 Several gigabit ethernet connections on the rear provide ample space for hardwiring in devices like PCs or gaming consoles for optimum speed, and the QoS capabilities allow you to prioritize devices such as smart TVs for the greatest streaming quality possible.
 The Tether app from TP-Link also has basic parental controls that allow you to restrict internet access to particular devices based on the time of day.
 Best of all, the entire setup is simple and straightforward thanks to the app.

 8. Asus ROG Rapture GT-AX11000

-Gaming routers, like gamers themselves, are a rare breed, since they must provide all of the features of the finest wireless routers while also delivering lag-free performance to ensure that even the most demanding online tournaments go smoothly.
+Gaming routers, like gamers themselves, are a rare breed, since they must provide all of the features of the best Wifi router for long rangewhile also delivering lag-free performance to ensure that even the most demanding online tournaments go smoothly.
 This is where Asus’ ROG Rapture GT-AX11000 router stands out from the crowd: it’s a powerful beast of a router that can handle the demands of large families with even the most demanding gamers living in the same house as you.

 This gaming laptop is equipped with a fast quad-core CPU that ensures the lowest possible latency, so gamers won’t have to worry about their computer locking up just as they’re about to make a vital kill shot.
 While everyone else in the house will be able to enjoy seamless 4K streaming and uninterrupted Zoom and FaceTime chats, the basement will be able to host a war for global dominance without interfering with the rest of the house.